Ardaferad35/dog-vision-project/README.md

 The dataset contains various breeds with varying image counts, so models are evaluated with a focus on **accuracy** and **confusion matrix analysis** to ensure robust performance.

 ## Dataset
-The dataset is stored on Google Drive.
+The test dataset is stored on Google Drive.
 Download it from:

 [Download Test Dataset](https://drive.google.com/drive/folders/1L-0apouI0Q4KhZJ-8U9Vf2G4RFxxv4y9?usp=sharing)

+The train dataset is stored on Google Drive.
+Download it from:

 [Download Train Dataset](https://drive.google.com/drive/folders/1o8V7hvcvO4o9rN1nvIM9Lz50Ypza9Mhq?usp=sharing)

 ---

 ## 2. Data Preprocessing